owl-toolkit/owl/BUILDING.md

 ./gradlew nativeImageDistZip -Pdisable-pandoc
 ```

 The resulting `.zip` is located in `build/distributions`.

-### JRE Distribution

 If GraalVM cannot be installed, the JRE-distribution can be built with:

 ```
 ./gradlew distZip -Pdisable-pandoc